 Everyone wants healthy relationships, but few are willing to become the kind of person it takes to create them.
 Healthy people form healthy relationships.
-If you suck as a person, you will suck at all your relationships.
 You are the common denominator in all your relationships!
 If you want your relationships to be healthy, start with yourself.

 Who or what is in control?

 Unhealthy relationships are built upon people trying to control others.
 It could be through violence and intimidation, or it could be through manipulation and guilt trips.
 Whatever form it takes, controlling others is wrong (and futile!)
 If you want to have healthy relationships, abandon forever the idea of controlling anyone else and start controlling yourself.
-Take responsibility for your own life.
-Make your own choices.
-Follow through.
-Give others the same freedom.
-Then you can choose to be in relationships that operate on the basis of honor, freedom and love.
 Self control is the beginning of all relational health.

 The two most powerful words in the universe